Arsi people: Culture

-The Arsi have developed a concept of Arsooma which roughly translates to Arsihood.
+The Arsi developed a concept of Arsooma which roughly translates to Arsihood.
 This has provided Arsi with an identity that has been passing to clans and other groupings for a long period of time.
 The Arsi have a complex concept of clan division.
 The two main branches are Mandoo and Sikko.
 Mandoo refers to the Arsis in the Arsi and northern Bale Zones, while Sikko refers to those mainly in the Bale Zone.

 History

 Arsi Oromo state an intermarriage took place between their ancestors and previous inhabitants of the Arsi Province, Adere (Harari) whom they call the Hadiya.
 Hadiya clans claim their forefathers were Harari however they later became influenced by Sidama.

+In the early years of the eleventh century, the Islamic faith had already become well-established in Bale, a primary region of the Arsis.
+Proof of this can be seen in the existence of a mosque named Dobbi, which was constructed in the year 460 AH (1067 AD) and was situated in the Gasara area.
+Furthermore, the construction of two additional mosques, one in Balla in 1067 and the other in Zuqum in the year 1075, also testified to the presence of a Muslim sultanate referred to as Bali at this time.

+The establishment of the Islamic faith in the region of Bale was not the only significant development in Arsiland at this time, however, as the twelfth century also brought about the emergence of several other Muslim sultanates in the southeastern parts of what is now Ethiopia.
+These sultanates included Dawaro, Sharkha, Arababni, Dara, Wej province and Hadiya, and they were responsible for exerting a direct influence on the religious conditions within the Arsi Oromo territories.
+According to historical records, some of these sultanates were founded on parts or all of the land now occupied by the Arsi Oromo people.

 In the beginning of the early seventeenth century, the lands of Arsi Oromo were under the Emirate of Harar however the Emirate gradually lost control in the following centuries.
-In the eighteenth century, Emir Abd-Shakur made attempts to Islamisize the Arsi Oromo.

 Arsi Oromo were largely independent and ruling under their own Gadaa Republic until about the 19th century.
-The Arsi Oromo demonstrated fierce resistance against the Abyssinian conquest of 1881-6, when Menelik II conducted several unsuccessful invasion campaigns against their territory.
-In response when the Abyssinians occupied Arsi, Shoans terrorized civilians by committing various atrocities including massacres and amputations.
+The Arsi under their leader Nur Hussien from Harar demonstrated fierce resistance in coordination with the Hadiya rebel leader Hassan Enjamo against the Abyssinian conquest of 1881-6, when Menelik II conducted several unsuccessful invasion campaigns against their territory.
 Although Arsi put up stiff opposition against an enemy equipped with modern European firearms, they were finally defeated in 1886.

 In the 1940s the Arsi Oromo with the people of Bale province joined the Harari Kulub movement an affiliate of the Somali Youth League that peacefully opposed Amhara Christian domination of Hararghe.
 The Ethiopian government brutally suppressed the ethno-religious movement using violence.

 During the 1970s the Arsi faced persecution by the Ethiopian government thus formed alliances with Somalia.